Skitij-Kumar/Vehicle-Analysis-Project/README.md

 ## 🛠️How to Run the Project
 Step 1- Download the excel project files.

-Step 2- Open the downloaded files in excel.
+Step 2- Open the downloaded files in excel (or watch short video given in demo link).

-{**Note:** The second project file contains 4 excel worksheets inside it.}
+{**Note:** The second project file contains 6 excel worksheets inside it.}
 ## 🔗Demo
+- Watch short video of excel project file 1 by clicking on given link: (https://drive.google.com/file/d/1LFhqudWTkEGvxMlDcvYQaPysN-szL0kD/view?usp=drive_link)
+- Watch short video of excel file 2 by clicking on given link: (https://drive.google.com/file/d/1bRy9v6n9eTX7l1Zv_WS2DdGd2Cn7uKB9/view?usp=drive_link)

 ## 🌟Highlights
 - Fixed all inconsistencies in the data through cleaning, making it accurate, reliable, and ready for analysis.